konveyor/tackle-test-generator-cli/doc/ui/tkltest_ui_config_options.md

 The form data specification is provided in TOML format in a particular schema.
 For an example specification, see the [pre-crawl actions spec for the Petclinic webapp](../../test/ui/data/petclinic/tkltest_ui_precrawl_actions_config.toml).

-The specification consists of a sequence of "click" (link, button) and "enter" (into text box) actions;
+The specification consists of a sequence of "click" (link, button) and "enter" (into text box) actions and two specialized actions: one for accepting alert dialogs and another for generating and submitting time-based one-time passwords (TOTP).
+Currently, these four are the only supported pre-crawl actions.

-currently, these are the only supported pre-crawl actions.
-A pre-crawl action has the following
+A pre-crawl action can have the following properties:
-properties:

-1. `action_type`: the type of action to perform (click or enter)
+1. `action_type`: the type of action to perform (`click`, `enter`, `alert_accept`, `submit_totp`)
-2. one of the following element locator properties: `by_id`, `by_name`, `under_xpath`, `with_text`, `by_css_selector`
+2. if `action_type` is `enter` or `click`, one of the following element locator properties: `by_id`, `by_name`, `under_xpath`, `with_text`, `by_css_selector`
-3. if `action_type` is "enter", the property `input_value` specifying the value to be entered in text box
+3. if `action_type` is `enter`, one of the following properties:
+   - `input_value` specifying the value to be entered in text box or
+   - `input_value_env_var` specifying the name of an environment variable containing the value to be entered (use this property for specifying passwords/secrets required, e.g., for authentication before crawling starts)
+4. if `action_type` is `submit_totp`, the following properties may be specified:
+   - `totp_secret_env_var` specifying the name of an environment variable containing the secret to be used for TOTP generation
+     (if omitted, is secret code is created by default for OTP hgeneration)
+   - `max_attempts` specifying the maximum number of attempts to be made for TOTP submission
+   - nested table `[precrawl_action.enter]` containing an element locator property (as described in item 2) for the TOTP textbox
+   - nested table `[precrawl_action.click]` containing an element locator property (as described in item 2) for the TOTP submit button
+5. A pre-crawl action can be tagged as optional by adding the property `optional=true` (by default, an action is not optional).
+For an optional pre-crawl action,  if the execution of the action fails, the tool ignores the failure and moves on to the next pre-crawl action.
+For a  non-optional (i.e., mandatory) pre-crawl action failure, test generation terminates.

-The following sample illustrates a sequence of five pre-crawl actions: three click actions, followed by a form-field enter action, and finally another click action.
+The following sample illustrates a sequence of seven pre-crawl actions: three `click` actions, an `alert_accept` action, an `enter` action, two `click` actions, and finally a `submit_totp` action.

 ```
 [[precrawl_action]]